gilbox/vizone/README.md

 - Install the extension: **[vizone devtool in the Chrome Web Store](https://chrome.google.com/webstore/detail/vizone-devtool/idfhbgmlikkpjkkfaeajolmofdkaoinb)**
 - Open your page that you want to visualize
 - Open devtools and click `vizone` tab
+- If `vizone` is disabled, click the *enable* checkbox
-- Refresh the page, and you should see `vizone loaded` in the console in orange
+- You should see `vizone loaded` in the console in orange
 - If the page you refresh has a library with a corresponding patch loaded into vizone, you should also see an orange console message for that library.
 If using simflux the message is `simflux-viz loaded`.
 - Now every time an action occurs in the application, you will see a flow chart generated in real time.